techagiletraining/devops-react/tutorial.md

 See the README.md file for info on the generated React app.

-Feature branch naming recommendations are first letter of your pair ID, for example `devops-pair1`.
+Feature branch naming recommendations are based on your pair, for example `devops-pair1`.
 This will ensure your branch name is compatible with the automated build pipeline.
 Note the branch name should not include any `_` and generally special characters should generally be avoided.

 Git config:
 ```bash